To ensure the marriage complies with both UK Civil and Church law, there are certain aspects of a church wedding that must be fulfilled.

 Banns need to be read in the parish where each of you live as well as at the church you wish to be married in (if different).
 If you both live in the parish, then the Banns only need to be read at the parish church in which you live.
 You must have your banns read out in church for three Sundays during the three months before the wedding.
 This is most usually done over three consecutive Sundays.

-If there is not enough notice given for the Banns to be read before the marriage is due to take place, or in the case of the marriage of people whose nationality is not British, or if one or both of you do not live in England, you must apply for a Licence rather than have Banns read.
-This is especially recommended if there is any doubt as to the legal requirements of the home country of a non-British person for recognition of an English Church marriage.
+If there is not enough notice given for the Banns to be read before the marriage is due to take place you must apply for a Licence rather than have Banns read.

 You must be old enough